 Check it out here – https://thebudgetsavvybride.com

-The author of the Be Three blog has her picture on the blog but chooses to remain anonymous (we'll call her Be Three).
-We know Be Three is well educated.
-She is a physician who also has an MBA.
-From the midwest originally, she now practices medicine and resides somewhere in southern California.
+The Female Professional blog is the brainchild of Sanjana (SUN-jah-nah).
+She is a physician anesthesiologist who also has an MBA.
+From the midwest initially, she now practices medicine and resides somewhere in southern California.

 Sam and John started getting control of their finances when they were sophomores in college, soon after they got engaged.
 They were broke and desperate for a change and followed Dave Ramsey before finding financial independence and early retirement.

-Their goal is to help families find their version of FIRE through budgeting, saving, investing, side hustles, and travel hacking.
-Sam has a BS in Finance, and an MBA degree that she used at a top financial firm before quitting her job to pursue their side hustles full-time.
+Their goal is to help families find their FIRE version through budgeting, saving, investing, side hustles, and travel hacking.
+Sam has a B.S. in Finance and an MBA degree that she used at a top financial firm before quitting her job to pursue their side hustles full-time.
 They want other people to be able to pursue their passions due to smart money management, too.

 Check it out here – https://www.howtofire.com